SpiderRam/udemy-dynamodb/Section11-12/README.md

 -   I adapted the callback solution from [this github repo](https://gist.github.com/andrhamm/dd5bcb41cb32ed1818259b88c7a48d7e).
 -   My solution to pagination is in [Section11-12/bulkReads.js](../Section11-12/bulkReads.js)
 -   It can be tested in both regions by commenting/uncommenting the desired instantiation.

+**NOTE**: You will want to have the 'expires' and 'timestamp' attributes created as described in this lecture.
+Don't skip or change the faker syntax if you want to easily follow along on the following exercises.